cadewey/Wireless-Charging-Xposed/README.md

  1. Returns without doing anything at all (complete silence)
- 2. Performs 2 short vibrations in quick succession 3a.
-Invokes the original method, playing the default notification sound as normal OR 3b.
-Plays a custom-selected notification sound
+ 2. Performs 2 short vibrations in quick succession
+ 3. Invokes the original method, playing the default notification sound as normal OR
+ 4. Plays a custom-selected notification sound

-The exact behavior is left up to the user, and can be any combination of 1-3 above.
+The exact behavior is left up to the user, and can be any combination of 1,2 and 3 OR 4 above.

 ##Building the module